Ports

 - Click Connect.

-Disconnect a public IP address from a port on a private subnet
+Disconnect a public IP address from a port in a private subnet

-To disable the public IP address in the device sections in the Control Panel, use the Public IP Addresses instructions.
+To disconnect a public IP address in the device sections of the control panel, follow the Public IP addresses instruction.

 Control panel